SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/arenas/README.md

 4. Commented your work

-All contributions to the repository are acknowledged through the all-contributors bot and in future publicaiton.
+All contributions to the repository are acknowledged through the all-contributors bot and in a future publication.